abelsj60/my-site/app/data/the-story/story-chapter-two.md

 Adventure demands the unknown.
 Thus, there was nothing holding him back the day he met a Web developer, created a start-up, and began to build software.

-One platform made it easy to control an interactive network of online video, the other to remotely run software demos that were as smooth as Broadway.
+One program made it easy to control an interactive network of online video, the other to remotely run software demos that were as smooth as Broadway.

 The boy pitched them tirelessly.

 But neither took, and he tired of the tale.
 As he did, his golden lamp's purple glow grew dim.
-One morning, he stretched, knocking it dark beneath a table.
+One morning, he stretched, knocking it dark beneath its table.